 Gbloink!’s music functions at once like a baby’s mobile and a free-improvising percussion ensemble.
 Nursery-rhyme style repetitions evolve into crunching clusters, then twinkling serial spirals, then nursery-rhyme style repetitions… – Tom Rodwell.

 (Please note, that Gbloink! was originally written in 1997.
 This is a new site, but the software is quite old.
-It may still run on your Windows machine but is not currently being supported.)
+It may still run on your Windows machine but is no longer supported.
+I’m currently working on a version that will run in your browser.
+You can read about and try the current work-in-progress, but most of this site refers to the original software.)

 Gbloink! is a “sound toy” : a program that lets you produce music from any Windows PC with a Midi soundcard or external Midi synthesizer.
 Three balls bounce around a play area.
 When one collides with an object, it triggers a Midi note whose pitch depends on the vertical position of the ball.